1272371/sudoku/README.md

 My program uses the first method, and if no solution can be found, invokes the second method to converge to a solution.

+### How It Works

+The program reads in a .csv file with 9 rows and 9 columns, with zeros representing blank entries.
+The output, if there are no errors, is a .csv file with blank entries filled in.

+The sudoku matrix is stored as a matrix of lists.
+Filled entries have lists with only one component.
+Blank entries have longer lists containing all possibilities that have not been ruled out yet.
+Because the entries are lists, it is easy to tell if a matrix is fully reduced (solved): all of its lists are length one, and the sum of all lengths would be 81.
+That is the "id done?" test used throughout.

+The program uses functional programming style.
+I chose that style over object-oriented just because I'm a little more comfortable with it - I'm relatively new to Python.
+The program employs the two algorithms mentioned in the Background section: row/column/sub9 reduction and hypothesis testing.
+As a first pass, it tries row/column/sub9 reduction, making sure to keep row/column/sub9 values distinct.
+If that works, the program ends.

+If the sudoku is unsolved after the first pass, the hypothesis function carries out hypothesis testing.
+It looks for the first instance of an unreduced list, and tests reducing it to its first element.
+If a solution results, the program ends.
+If the hypothesis is bad and results in over-reduction (lists of length zero) or duplicated entries, the hypothesis is removed and then hypothesis calls itself on the reduced sudoku matrix.

+If the hypothesis is neither a clear solution nor a failure, hypothesis calls itself and keeps going until there is a solution or failure.

+This program works on easy and medium difficulty sudoku puzzles.
+It was not able to solve a difficult sudoku puzzle.